KrisHHFI/itsbait.com/README.md

 <br/>

 I am currently working on an AI image detector site called [ItsBait.com](https://itsbait.com/).
 I began the project on the 03/03/2025.
+Please note that this repository may not be up to date.
+To get the latest news on the project, checkout the website or the YouTube channel.

 <br/>